 Private Lending for Residential Rental Properties

-Although the pricing is higher than banks and conventional lenders, there are several reasons why an investor or broker would seek private financing for these investments.
+Although the pricing is slightly higher than banks and conventional lenders, there are several reasons why an investor or broker would seek private financing for these investments.

 Private lending is typically much faster than dealing with banks.
 If you’re on a tight timeline, chances are the loan will fund faster with the non-conventional lender.
 Most long-term rental loans close in 1 to 3 weeks.